Profile Photo

 Denise Jamieson, MD, MPH

-As dean of the UI Carver College of Medicine, Jamieson leads Iowa’s only comprehensive allopathic medical school, which inspires, educates, and trains future health care providers, scientists, educators, and policymakers for Iowa and the global community.
+As dean of the UI Carver College of Medicine, Jamieson leads Iowa’s only comprehensive medical school, which inspires, educates, and trains future health care providers, scientists, educators, and policymakers for Iowa and the global community.

 Jamieson came to Iowa from the Emory University School of Medicine in Atlanta, Georgia, where she served as chair of the school’s Department of Gynecology and Obstetrics and chief of gynecology and obstetrics for Emory Healthcare.